Myoclonus epilepsy with ragged-red fibers

 Tacrolimus.
 Acting as a calcineurin inhibitor, tacrolimus has shown promise in the treatment of difficult cases.
 However, the experience with this drug is limited.

 Rituximab.
-Rituximab is an anti-CD20 monoclonal antibody that causes depletion of B cells.
-This drug seems to be a promising new agent in some PM and NAM patients based on a series of anecdotal reports.
-However, a completed controlled study comparing rituximab-early and rituximab-late (given 8 weeks later and serving as a placebo arm) groups showed no difference between the 2 arms in the time to achieving the definition of improvement during the 44-week period (114).
+Rituximab, the first anti-CD20 monoclonal antibody that causes depletion of B cells, is promising in some polymyositis, NAM, and anti-synthetase syndrome patients based on a series of anecdotal reports.
+However, a completed controlled study comparing rituximab-early and rituximab-late (given 8 weeks later and serving as a placebo arm) groups showed no difference between the two arms in the time to achieving the definition of improvement during the 44-week period (123).
 Eighty-three percent of patients in both groups, however, met the definition of improvement.
 Although the nature of the study design does not allow conclusions on efficacy of this drug versus placebo, the observation that patients in both groups improved suggests that rituximab may play a role in patients resistant to therapies (49).
-Rituximab seems also effective in several NAM cases based on this author’s experience and that of others.

 Step 1: High-dose prednisone (oral or intermittent intravenous)

-Step 2: Initial or subsequent optional immunosuppressants, ie, mycophenolate, azathioprine, or methotrexate for steroid-sparing effect
+Step 2: Initial or subsequent optional immunosuppressant, ie, mycophenolate, azathioprine, or methotrexate, only for steroid-sparing effect

-Step 3: If Step 2 fails, try high-dose intravenous immunoglobulin
+Step 3: If steps 1 and 2 fail, high-dose intravenous immunoglobulin

 Polymyositis can occur in the last trimester of pregnancy or during the puerperium, but it is not known whether pregnancy triggers the disease.
-Pregnant women with polymyositis have been treated with steroids and have delivered normal, but small, babies (116).
+Pregnant women with polymyositis have been treated with steroids and have delivered normal, but small, babies (125).
 Yet, miscarriages and stillborn babies have been reported.
-In 2 reported cases, the newborn babies had elevated creatine kinase for a few months, but they were normal otherwise (107).
+In two reported cases, the newborn babies had elevated creatine kinase for a few months, but they were normal otherwise (116).
 The mothers responded well to steroids.

 Altered response to succinylcholine (theoretical hyperkalemia) and possible sensitivity to nondepolarizing muscle relaxants.
 Avoid succinylcholine.